 Bleached and distressed jeans

 There are several tutorials on YouTube that teach you how to bleach jeans, follow it and give your old jeans a new look.

 Here are some YouTube tutorials I’ve found helpful:

 You may have a friend who is gifted in the art space, tell him/her to paint an old t-shirt, giving you a new, one of a kind graphic tee.
 Alternatively, you can make DIY stamps and create a print or pattern on your t-shirts.

-Patches are trending, buy some from HM, or online stores like amazon, Koovs and Myntra and stick away.
+Patches are trending, and are available at many stores and online.
+Stick away!
 Choose patches that you can relate to so you don’t get bored of the clothing when the trend is over.
 These look great on motor-bike jackets, jeans and satchels.

 Alternatively, look out for badges, these were really popular in the 90s and could make a return to the fashion world soon.
 These are usually attached on the straps of bags for a personalised touch.

 Wear your shirt around your hips (tuck the collar inwards) and button the shirt all the way down, then wrap the sleeves around the shirt (now skirt).
 You can add a belt for fitting and tucking purposes.
 This style is a bit out there, so save it for a music festival or when you’ve run out of things to wear on holiday.

 Shirt into an off-shoulder top